 Prior to his stint as defensive coordinator in Atlanta, Nolan held the same titles in Denver (2009) and Miami (2010-11).
 In Denver, he coordinated the defense opposite current Chargers Head Coach Mike McCoy, who was the Broncos’ offensive coordinator at the time.
 In Nolan’s only season in the Mile High City, Denver’s team defense improved to seventh overall, including third in pass defense, after ranking 29th in total defense in 2008.
 And in Miami, the Dolphins ranked sixth in total defense, seventh in run defense and eighth in pass defense in 2010.
 Then in 2011, they ranked third against the run, sixth in scoring and red zone defense, seventh in third-down defense, and 10th in sacks.

-Prior to his stint with the Broncos, Nolan served as the San Francisco 49ers’ head coach from 2005-08, following in the footsteps of his father, Dick, who coached that club for eight seasons from 1968-75 and had an 11-year NFL head coaching career.
-The 49ers were one of the NFL’s most consistent teams in stopping the run during Nolan’s four years with the club, ranking fourth in the league in yards per carry allowed (3.9) during that period.
+From 2005-08, Nolan was the head coach in San Francisco.
+He followed in the footsteps of his father, Dick, who coached the 49ers for eight seasons (1968-75) during an 11-year NFL head coaching career.
+The 49ers were one of the NFL’s most consistent teams in stopping the run during Nolan’s tenure, ranking fourth in the league in fewest yards per carry allowed (3.9) during that period.

-A native of Baltimore, Nolan and his wife, Kathy, have four children: Michael, Christopher, Laura and Jennifer.
+Nolan and his wife, Kathy, have four children: Michael, Christopher, Laura and Jennifer.